Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-\textit{Co-location decision.} At the slot start, the proposer compares the best relay overall to the best relay accessible without changing location.
-Let $W^\text{stay}=\max_{I\in\mathcal{I}_{\text{relay}}(r(p_n))}W(I)$ be the best relay utility without moving.
-The proposer migrates iff
+\textit{Migration decision.} At the start of each slot, the proposer compares the expected payoff obtained by committing to the best available supplier overall---potentially requiring migration---to that obtained from the best supplier accessible without changing location.
+Let

+denote the maximum expected payoff achievable without migrating.
+The proposer migrates if and only if